 A final note

-Short-term consulting through an expert network is definitely what you will make of it – nothing at all, side gig to make pocket money or your entire source of income.
+Short-term consulting through an expert network is definitely what you will make of it – nothing at all, side gig to make pocket money or the equivalent of a second annual salary.
 It is easy to fall into the comfort of passively waiting for expert networks to send over consulting engagements, but if you’re not Elon Musk or Tim Cook, the number of consulting projects you get will correlate with the effort you put in.
 In order to be successful in expert network consulting, you need to do the initial legwork starting with the tips mentioned above.
 It may seem tedious and repetitive to do so with each of the expert networks, but your investment will pay off, and you will find yourself consulting on more projects than you ever have.